WPProfiler/core/README.md

 # WordPress Profiler
-A drop-in hook profiler (actions/filters) for WordPress in the form of a MU (Must Use) plugin
+A drop-in profiler for WordPress in the form of a MU (Must Use) plugin

 # Instructions